collapsed-stacks/firearms/questions/1143/what-firearm-are-these-1956-children-using.md

 - posted by: [M. Werner](https://stackexchange.com/users/-1/313-m-werner) on 2012-03-12
 - score: 0

-<p>It's a very long-barreled shotgun, an autoloader.
-However the child's hand obscures the receiver, and I can't tell the model.</p>
+It's a very long-barreled shotgun, an autoloader.
+However the child's hand obscures the receiver, and I can't tell the model.